About the (in)equivalence between holonomic versus non-holonomic theories of gravity: Introduction

-Point ii) is addressed in Section \ref{sec:on-shell_equivalence}.
-We establish the equivalence between holonomic \textit{versus} non-holonomic gravity theories, in a manner independent of any particular dynamics or spacetime dimensions.
-This equivalence holds as long as field transformations \eqref{eq:field-transformation} hold.
-In Section \ref{sec:geometric_picture}, we give a global bundle-theoretical interpretation for \eqref{eq:field-transformation}, and their relation to the equivalence principle.
-It so happens that the former is connected to the latter via a non-degenerated $e$.
-This bring us to point iii).
-It refers to regions of spacetime where $e$ or, equivalently, the veilbein field $\tensor{e}{^A_\mu}\left(x\right)$ -- its matrix representation -- is non-invertible.
-As we discuss in more details in Section \ref{sec:discussions}, on these regions, the gauge-theoretical description of gravity unsolders from spacetime and all the gauge-theorical equivalences aforementioned fail.
+Point (ii) is addressed in Section~\ref{sec:on-shell_equivalence}, and is the main original contribution of this present work.
+We establish the equivalence between holonomic \textit{versus} non-holonomic gravity theories, in a manner independent of any particular metric-affine dynamics and/or spacetime dimensions.
+This equivalence holds as long as the field transformations in~\eqref{eq:field-transformation} hold.
+In Section~\ref{sec:geometric_picture}, we clarify the global bundle-theoretical nature of these field transformations and their relation to the equivalence principle.
+It happens that the former is connected to the latter via a non-degenerate $e$.
+This brings us to point (iii).
+It refers to regions of spacetime where $e$ or, equivalently, the \textit{vielbein} field $\tensor{e}{^A_\mu}\left(x\right)$ --- its matrix representation --- is non-invertible.
+As we discuss in more details in Section~\ref{sec:geometric_picture} and~\ref{sec:conclusions}, on these regions, the gauge-theoretical description of gravity unsolders from spacetime, and all the gauge-theoretical equivalences aforementioned are expected to fail.

-Before that, in Section \ref{sec:holonomic_and_non-holonomic_frames}, we review the concept of holonomic \textit{versus} non-holonomic variables.
-In Section \ref{sec:gravities}, we review the classical equivalence among GR, EC and ECSK theory, in vacuum and considering only invertible veilbein, and we pose the equivalence question to be addressed in Section \ref{sec:on-shell_equivalence}.
+Sections~\ref{sec:holonomic_and_non-holonomic_frames}~and~\ref{sec:gravities} serve as prelude to the generalizations addressed in Section~\ref{sec:on-shell_equivalence}.
+They contain a detailed review on holonomic \textit{versus} non-holonomic variables, and the reasons for the classical equivalence among GR, EC and ECSK theory in non-degenerate spacetimes.
 Finally, in what follows, we consider the category of smooth $n$-dimensional manifolds ($C^\infty$ $n$-manifolds), unless stated otherwise.
-Greek, lower-case and upper-case latin letters range from $0$ to $n-1$, unless stated otherwise as well.
+Greek, lower-case and upper-case Latin letters range from $0$ to $n-1$, unless stated otherwise.